Hany-Almnaem/pdp/design.md

 ### Scalability
 - The system can handle multiple proof sets for many providers
-- The logical array implementation using a Fenwick tree variant improves efficiency
+- The logical array implements binary search using a Fenwick/BIT tree variant that makes efficiency possible for mutating proof sets.

 ## Future Enhancements